 This is the same river that was in a previous post about Seongsan.
 It’s getting closer to the sea so it’s wider, but not much deeper.
 There is little precipitation in winter, so the rivers are just about dried up until the rains of spring and the monsoon season in summer.
-The composition of this photo is very similar to the photos in the post about Seongsan, so I should starting doing something different.

 I was going to post two photos of cars parked illegally on a cycling path and a sidewalk but changed my mind.
 I remember Sam Abell writing or saying something like, “There are many ugly things in the world, but there will never be enough beautiful things.”
 The photos of the bad parking just make me angry, and who needs more of that?
 So I am posting two photos that make me feel pleased with myself.
 And maybe they will please you as well.